A well-made garbage bag will keep odors out of your home and will not break or puncture under large loads.

 You’ll need a tall bag if you have a tall garbage bin!
 The Hippo Sak Tall Kitchen Bags are ideal.
 They feature a 13-gallon capacity and are 15.5 inches X 8.5 inches X 29 inches in size.
 Before buying, be sure to measure your garbage can to ensure that they will fit!

 What makes them so fantastic?
 For starters, they include wide, helpful handles that make it simple to pull them out of the garbage can and knot them for mess-free disposal.

 Then there’s the fact that they’re quite powerful.
 Despite being composed mostly of plant-based materials, the bags are leaking -, tear-, and puncture-proof.

 Finally, they feature a reinforced bottom, which makes them ten times stronger than comparable garbage bags.
 As a result, even if the bag is extremely heavy, the bottom will not break and spill.

-For a biodegradable solution, we recommend the Aircover garbage bags.
+For a biodegradable solution, I recommend the Aircover garbage bags.
 They employ technology to ensure that the garbage bags degrade into carbon dioxide and water by soil microorganisms.
 They do, however, degrade naturally in landfills.
 This process is accelerated by sunshine and heat.